-Brook Lopez returned to the Barclays Center for the first time as a member of the opposing team.
+The Brooklyn Nets dropped a heartbreaker to the Los Angeles Lakers Friday night.
+In what was a back-and-forth contest, Brooklyn fell to the Lakers 102-99.
+Emotions were running high as the Nets’ all-time leading scorer Brook Lopez returned to the Barclays Center for the first time as a member of the opposing team.

 Lopez impressed in his first game against the Nets in his career.
 The former Nets All-Star scored 19 points to go along with three rebounds and three blocks against his former team.